 The Tsar kept me under lock and key for years, and do you know why?
 Because I am a wizard of a man, yes indeed!
 A mere peasant made me of copper, with iron hands and a steel head.
 I am virtually indestructible.

 One day a boy walked past my prison grate.
 I recognized him as the young Prince Ivan.
 “Hey, Prince Ivan, could you give me a drink of water?”
-I cried.
+I asked.

 The child went to a fountain and came back with a cup of water.
 With it, I turned myself into vapor and vanished from the cell.